rundeck/rundeck/docs/en/07-administration/07-chapter1.md

             -Dloginmodule.name=activedirectory \
             -jar rundeck-launcher-x.x.jar

-    Otherwise, using the launcher with the supplied `rundeckd` script, you can modify the `RDECK_JVM` value in the `$RDECK_BASE/etc/profile` file to add two JVM arguments:
+    Otherwise, if you are starting the Launcher via the supplied `rundeckd` script, you can modify the `RDECK_JVM` value in the `$RDECK_BASE/etc/profile` file to add two JVM arguments:

         export RDECK_JVM="-Dloginmodule.conf.name=jaas-activedirectory.conf \
             -Dloginmodule.name=activedirectory"